alexk-1998/UofWRoverLICameras/README.md

 service nv-l4t-usb-device-mode start
 ```

 Note: using the libnvjpeg.so file from JetPack 4.3.1 will likely cause run-time errors.
 Replace the library with the file discussed in [this](https://forums.developer.nvidia.com/t/streaming-using-jpegenc-halts-after-a-short-delay/109924/5) thread.
 The patched file can be found [here](https://forums.developer.nvidia.com/uploads/short-url/lG7SzRLCUvmzaEwNGw3jtMbH0YI.zip).
-The file can easily be replaced by running:
+Once downloaded, the file can easily be replaced by running:
 ```
-sudo cp /home/nvidia/Downloads/libnvjpeg.so /usr/lib/aarch64-linux-gnu/tegra/
+sudo cp ~/Downloads/libnvjpeg.so /usr/lib/aarch64-linux-gnu/tegra/
 ```
 On a different system, the existing library may not be under the directory `/usr/lib/aarch64-linux-gnu/tegra/` and the actual file path can be found with:
 ```